Post Tagged with: "Muslim Americans"

 Al-Talib interviews Salmon Hossein on his experience growing up as an Afghan American post 9/11.
 Hossein is a recent UCLA graduate who is now pursuing a Masters of Public Policy at Harvard University.

-Returning to Unity, Moving Past Intolerance and Ignorance
+Moving Past Intolerance and Ignorance

 Al-Talib interviews Casey O’Neill on her experience 10 years after the 9/11 attacks.
 She didn’t know about Muslims before the attacks but does not agree with the stereotypes and prejudices people hold against Muslims due to the attacks.